wowczarek/pbnet/README.md

 ### PBNET was written in what?

 Why, DL-Pascal of course!
 None of the ROMs available for the PB-2000 were compilers, even the C one is an interpreter, so, fast is what they are not.
-There is only one exception, and at the same time the only third-party ROM ever made for the PB-2000, which is DL-Pascal that was developed in 1989-1990 by Hans Larsson of Data-Larsson, Sweden.
-DL-Pascal is a proper, fully featured Pascal compiler, mostly compatible with Turbo Pascal 5.5 and QuickPascal 1.0, which supports inline assembly, building units (libraries), preprocessor, etc. DL-Pascal takes the PB-2000 to where Casio were never able to.
+There is only one exception, and at the same time the only third-party ROM ever made for the PB-2000, which is DL-Pascal that was developed in 1989-1990 by Hans Larsson of Data-Larsson, Sweden (http://www.datalarsson.se/)
+DL-Pascal is a proper, fully featured Pascal compiler, mostly compatible with Turbo Pascal 5.5 (no Object Pascal though) and QuickPascal 1.0, which supports inline assembly, has the familiar CRT unit, supports building new units (libraries), preprocessor, etc. DL-Pascal takes the PB-2000 to where Casio were never able to.
 The 64 kB ROM contains the compiler, a full screen editor with search/replace/cut/copy/move/goto capabilities, a menu-driven file manager, a debugger, a calculator / CLI mode with batch file support (basic "shell scripting") and more.
-Compiled binaries are small and code runs fast, and Pascal provides many features that other supported ROMs never did.
+Compiled binaries are small and code runs fast (see note below), and Pascal provides many features that other supported ROMs never did.
 DL-Pascal also came with a 300+ page grimoire of a manual.

+*Note on "fast" and "small binaries"*: DL-Pascal definitely produces fastest code out of any development environment supported on the PB platform just by virtue of being a compiler, however with the compiler being so tiny, sacrifices had to be made.
+There is little room for compiler optimisation, so compared to raw assembly, it is almost a waste of resources, however the convenience beats everything else available for the PB-2000C / AI-1000.

 ### Can I try it?